What Are The 5 Best Platforms To Teach Online

 Teaching online means ultimate flexibility in working hours and reusable teaching materials, so you can do the heavy lifting once and keep bringing in revenue for a long time to come.
-It also allows course creators to reach more students, from states and countries anywhere around the globe.
-Anyone with an internet connection can attend livestream lectures, learn a language via video-call, or coach themselves through a video course series.
-Even top tier universities like Stanford and Harvard are democratizing learning by making courses accessible and affordable online.
+It also allows course creators to reach more students, from states and countries anywhere around the globe from your virtual classroom.
+Anyone with an internet connection can attend livestream lectures, learn a language via video-call, or coach themselves through a video lecture series.
+Even top tier universities like Stanford and Harvard are democratizing the learning experience by making courses accessible and affordable online.

 I can finally live out my Elle Woods dreams…Harvard, here we come! 🤪

 But you might be wondering — is there really room for me or my idea in the online course world?
-Can you really make money without having a million students?
+Can you really make money creating and selling?
 Is MY particular industry already over-saturated with online courses?
 Let’s discuss the room for growth, and then I want to share with you my top picks for the tech platforms to use when hosting your future online course.

 An Industry that Just Keeps Growing and Growing and…